stashed/docs/docs/reference/operator/stash_run-backup.md

       --enable-cache             Specify whether to enable caching for restic (default true) -h, --help                     help for run-backup
-      --host string              Name of the host that will be backed up --invoker-name string      Name of the respective backup invoker --invoker-type string      Type of the backup invoker --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --host string              Name of the host that will be backed up --invoker-kind string      Kind of the backup invoker --invoker-name string      Name of the respective backup invoker --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string            The address of the Kubernetes API server (overrides any value in kubeconfig) --max-connections int      Specify maximum concurrent connections for GCS, Azure and B2 backend